zhanghengdev/MutualGuide/README.md

 **Remarks:**

-- It will directly print the mAP, AP50 and AP50 results on VOC2007 Test or COCO2017 Val.
+- It will directly print the mAP, AP50 and AP50 results on VOC2007 Test or COCO2017 Val;
 - Add parameter `--draw` to draw detection results.
-They will be saved in `draw/VOC/` or `draw/COCO/` or `draw/XML/`.
+They will be saved in `draw/VOC/` or `draw/COCO/` or `draw/XML/`;
+- Add '--trt' to activate TensorRT acceleration.

-## Citing us
+# Citing us
 Please cite our papers in your publications if they help your research:

     @InProceedings{Zhang_2020_ACCV,